wix/stylable/site/docs/guides/stylable-component-best-practices.md

 ```

 > **Note**:
-> We might want to implement stylable formatters to help minimize the amount of colors needed in a color scheme:
+> In the future, we may implement stylable formatters to help minimize the amount of colors needed in a color scheme:
 > ```css
 > .options {
 >    background: darker(value(color1), 0.5);
->    color: lighter(value(color2));
+>    color: lighter(value(color2), 0.3);
 >}
 > ```

-## Override browser defaults
+## Keep browser defaults intact

 Browsers add a default UA stylesheets to provide the HTML with default "style".

-It is tempting to cleanup a `button` default style in the component, but we want our component to "blend" in the context it is used in.
-A button tag in our component should look like other button tags in the context application so set CSS only for behaviors that **must** be overridden in order for the component to function.
+It is tempting to "clean up" a `button` default style in the component.
+But, we want our component to "blend" in every context it is used in.
+A button tag in our component should look like other button tags in the context application.

+As such, when building a component, it is best to set CSS only for behaviors that **must** be overridden in order for the component to function.

-## Composability
+## Keep specificity low

+Write low specificity selectors that will be easy to override from a parent component.

+## Keep your selectors as simple as possible

-Similar to browser default, we want to allow the context application to style the component internals.
+You will want to allow the context application to style your component's internals.

 Override CSS only for behaviors that **must** be overridden in order for the component to function and minimize usage of `tag selectors` and `pseudo-elements` of nested components.

-When a component customize its internal DOM parts, it generates selectors with high specificity that make it hard to style from the outside:
+When a component customizes its internal DOM parts, it generates selectors with high specificity that make it hard to style from the outside:

 ```css
 @namespace "comp";